loosewheel/lwscratch/readme.txt

 This mod provides scratch programmable robots.

 Installing LWDrops is recommended if supported by your game.
-Without it when a robot is dropped the program sheet is cleared.
+Without it when a robot or cassette is dropped the program sheet is cleared.

 The first time a robot is placed in the world a form opens asking the player that placed it, if the machine is public or private.
 If private is